Art Residency / Mākslinieku rezidence

 WC & shower room | Tualete (ar dušu)

 Private room in the loft – designed in Japanese style, small and cozy room for thinking, dreaming and sleeping.

 Dzīvojamā istaba japāņu stilā – istaba izveidota virs virtuves otrajā stāvā.
 Maza, tomēr jauka un omulīga telpa atpūtai, sapņošanai, domāšanai un miegam.

-Residency can offer places for 1 or 2 artists (at the same time) during June,1-September, 15.
-Lengths of residency can be starting from 1 week till 1 month.
+Residency can offer places for 1 or 2 artists (at the same time) all year, preferably during June,1-September, 15.
+Lengths of residency can be starting from 1 week till 2 month.
 It is also available other dates.
 In this case we suggest to contact MA TELPA Artist Residency.

 The artist must submit CV, portfolio, artistic statement, as well plan of residency.

 The artist must be ready to give a workshop or masterclass during the residency period as well to present results of residency (in the form of lecture, performance or work in progress) for local audience.